convidaC4C/convida/README.md

 # ![ConVida Project](/images/convida_logo_200x200.png?raw=true)

+## Convid Crisis
-After COVID-19 crisis, we face a scenario never seen before, all of humanity has been exposed to general confinement and its differences in impact on people will be determined by individual conditions.
-Everyone will develop an acute stress picture, most without major affectation and with a quick adaptation.
-The rest of us will have difficulties to overcome the generated stress and this situation will lead to develop a post-traumatic stress disorder (PTSD).
-Post-traumatic stress disorder is a chronic serious mental illness that needs specialized care in order to overcome it.
+After the COVID-19 crisis, we face a scenario never seen before, given that all of humanity has been exposed to general confinement.
+All will develop an image of acute stress, most without major affectation and with a quick adaptation, but the rest of us will have difficulties to overcome the stress generated and this situation will lead to developing a post-traumatic stress disorder.
+Post-traumatic stress disorder is a chronic serious mental illness that needs specialized care to overcome it.

+We know that confinement causes negative psychological effects, such as stress, confusion, and discomfort.
+And this thinking of the general population, because there are risk groups, we know that, in healthcare personnel, for all that the Covid-19 entails, they are accumulating a lot of pressure, dedication and fatigue.

+## Solution
+Our proposal is to minimize people who get sick.
+For this we present ConVIDA, which is an acronym for (Control variables for the individual diagnosis of Asd (acute stress disorder), ConVIDA is an intelligent chatbot that simulates a real conversation to provide automatic responses to users.
+Its purpose is to help users people who have generated emotional distress or psychosocial problems triggered by confinement.

+ConVIDA will identify the specific problem by using the Acute Stress Disorder Scale (ASDS) test, which is used by psychologists, and provide you with the necessary treatments.
+ConVIDA will allow us to carry out a screening test to detect people at higher risk of developing post-traumatic stress disorder and to offer them more intensive care.
+Wide dissemination through social networks and easy access from any device will ensure that ConVIDA reaches a large number of people.

+## Benefit
+ConVIDA would improve the mental state of society and we will reduce the most important side effect of Covid-19 which is Health.
+COnVIDa will minimize the impact of Covid-19 on the mental health of the general population, while reducing spending on specialized care in national health systems.
+Furthermore, the team believes that if a functional version comes out in the end and the project is a success, it is easy to create new challenges and continue the project, since it is a problem that covers a lot and new functionalities can be proposed.

+I would like to emphasize that, in times of crisis, it is when people need information and answers.
+It is also when communication with real people is obstructed by causes of the crisis and by a wide need for information, and it is when chatbots are necessary.

+People who need professional help will identify in advance and can be helped sooner.
+COnVIDa, will also help health personnel, friends, colleagues, family members who develop acute stress in their immediate environment, since close people can also develop discomfort from the situation they are experiencing.

 ## Technical solution